Alliance-Reunited/alru.cloud/README.md

 ```

 ## Deployment
-On push to the `master` branch, a GitHub Action will automatically deploy the commit into production.
+Builds pushed to the `master` branch are automatically deployed to the webserver via Github Actions.